ulflor/wavepacket/doc/representations.rst

 .. math::

-   \psi(x) = \sum_k c_k f_k(x).
+   \psi(x) = \sum_k c_k f_k(x),

+where in numerical computations, the sum is always truncated.
 The coefficient vector provides a unique representation of the wave function.
-Each degree of freedom (DOF) class in Wavepacket is modelled around a specific set of orthonormal basis functions.
-For example, :py:class:`wavepacket.grid.PlaneWaveDof` uses plane waves as underlying basis.
+Each degree of freedom (DOF) class in Wavepacket is modelled around specific basis functions, for example :py:class:`wavepacket.grid.PlaneWaveDof` uses plane waves as underlying basis.
 Calculations can then use the coefficient vector; for example the trace can be calculated as :math:`\|\psi\|^2 = \sum_k |c_k|^2`.

-In general, the FBR is only used for special applications, such as operators that are diagonal in the basis.
+We only use the FBR for special applications, such as operators that are diagonal in the basis.
 In general, we much prefer the DVR.

 DVR representation